markNZed/TaskFlow/README.md

 Tasks consist of:
 * Task Definition that conform to a generic Task schema
-  * In Task Definition may reference data not provided by T@skFLow
+  * A Task may reference data not provided by T@skFLow
 * Task Function available in one or more Task Environment(s)
-  * A Task Functions may use API services not provided by T@askFlow
+  * A Task Functions may use services not provided by T@askFlow
+* Task Data available in one or more Task Environment(s)
+  * Task Data may use services not provided by T@skFlow

 For example, a chat application is a simple Task (receive user input, return language model response) and the management of the conversation history (e.g., displaying or deleting previous messages) is another Task (or sequence of Tasks).
-Unlike a chat interface, T@skFlow can provide any web-based interface depending on the implementation of a Task.
-Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to build a workflow.
+Unlike a chat interface, T@skFlow generates any user interface depending on the implementation of a Task.
+Unlike a workflow application, T@skFlow uses Tasks to dynamically build a user interface (UI) rather than providing a UI to configure a workflow (a workflow-like tool could, in teory, be built using T@askFlow).

 The concpet of **Task Instance** refers to a particular Task Definition object.

-The concept of **Task Context** refers to the data and functionality beyond the Task Definition and Task Function that is used by the Task Instance.
+The concept of **Task Context** refers to the total data and functionality used by the Task this may be beyond the Task Function and Task Data.

 ## Task Processor